 - First, peel the potatoes and cut them into quarters.
 Soak them in a bowl of cold water to remove the excess starch.

-- Peel the carrot and onion, cut the carrot into rough chunks of similar size and the onion into medium wedges.
+- Peel the carrot and onion, cut the carrot into rough chunks of similar sizes and the onion into medium wedges.

 - Cut the meat into bitesize pieces.

 - Take a pot and heat it on medium.
-Once hot, add 1 tsp of vegetable oil.
+Once hot, add a drizzle of vegetable oil and add the meat to the pot.
+Fry until both sides of the meat are sealed.

 - Once sealed, add the onion and stir fry for 1 minute.

-- Add the potatoes and carrots to the pot and mix the ingredients around the pot.
+- Add the potatoes and carrots to the pot and mix thoroughly.

-- Add 400ml of dashi and bring it to a boil.
+- Add the dashi and bring it to a boil.

 - At about 25 minutes, boil the konjac noodles in a separate pan for 2-3 minutes and then drain the water.
 This removes the unwanted odour from the konnyaku.

-- Once the 30 minutes are up, remove the drop lid and add 40ml of soy sauce and the konjac noodles.
+- Once the 30 minutes are up, remove the drop lid and add the soy sauce and konjac noodles to the pan.
 Note: Do not mix at this point.

 - Tilt the pan/pot from side to side to move the soy sauce around without mixing.

-- Place the drop lid back on and simmer for a further 5 minutes.
+- Place the drop lid back on and simmer for another 5 minutes.

-- Optional step: For best results, turn off the heat and allow it to cool completely.
+- Optional step: For the ultimate flavour, turn off the heat and allow it to cool completely.
 Once cool, reheat on the stove over a medium setting until boiling.

 - Remove the stringy part of the snow peas and blanch for 1 minute in a separate pot.